 - considered and approved the Report on the Audit Results of the Connected Transaction Management for 2019, the Report on the Implementation of the Connected Transactions for 2020, and the Report on Corporate Governance for 2020; and - considered and approved the Policy-oriented Agriculture Reinsurance Standardized Agreement with China Agriculture Reinsurance Co., Ltd for 2021, the framework agreement on occupational annuity fund management business and corporate annuity fund management business cooperation entered into between the Company and PICC Pension Company Limited, the auto parts procurement contract with Bangbang Auto Sales & Services (Beijing) Co.
-Ltd., the head office-to-headquarters cooperation agreement with PICC Motor Insurance Sales Services Company Limited, the framework agreement of post loan service of auto finance with Chongqing PICC Microfinance Co., Ltd., the Customer Services Cooperation Framework Agreement with Aibao Technology, the Reinsurance Framework Agreement for 2022 with PICC Re., the Reinsurance Framework Agreement for 2022 with PICC Re., the Reinsurance Framework Agreement for 2022 with PICC Re., the Reinsurance Co., Ltd for 2022 etc.
+Ltd., the head office-to-headquarters cooperation agreement with PICC Motor Insurance Sales Services Company Limited, the framework agreement of post loan service of auto finance with Chongqing PICC Microfinance Co., Ltd., the Customer Services Cooperation Framework Agreement with Aibao Technology, the Reinsurance Framework Agreement for 2022 with PICC Re., the Reinsurance Framework Agreement for 2022 with PICC HK, the South Centre Package Service Agreement with PICC Group, and Policy-oriented Agriculture Insurance Reinsurance Standardized Agreement with China Agricultural Reinsurance Co., Ltd for 2022 etc.